oracle-devrel/devo.tutorials/matamo-with-oci-mds.md

 ![Matamo dashboard with a halfway-finished progress bar](assets/matamo-progress-bar.webp)

-t’s important to use the right connector/adapter: MYSQLI.
+It’s important to use the right connector/adapter: `MYSQLI`.

 Then we follow the wizard and enter the required information.